Box City Curriculum

 Who Can Participate?

-Participants: All ages can participate and apply educational concepts at all levels:
+Participants: All ages can participate and apply educational (art, design, patterns, planning) concepts at all levels:

 Preschoolers and Kindergartners learn about their family, neighborhood, and city helpers